 ☐ By selecting this checkbox, I acknowledge that I am willing to accept a Thousands-Block and explicitly understand that the underlying CO Code may not yet be activated in the PSTN and loaded in the NPAC on the Thousands-Block effective date.

-3. Information Change (Mark all that apply):
+3. Information Change (Mark all that apply)

+NPA-NXX(s) affected (if applicable): Click here to enter text.

-NPA-NXX-X(s) affected Click here to enter text.
+NPA-NXX-X(s) affected: Click here to enter text.

 Type of change: Details (provide attachment if needed):

-☐ OCN: Click here to enter text.

 ☐ Switching Entity / POI: Click here to enter text.